Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries

 The EH quench shown in \cref{fig3}(a) has simple boundary effect since $y_L=-\infty$ and $y_R=\infty$.
 Its $S_A(x,t)$ from the CFT \cref{entanglement entropy final} is in a heating phase with perpetual linear growth in $t$, because there exist hot spots $x=0$ and $x=L$ \cite{Fan_2020,Lapierre_2021,Casini_2016}.
 A hot spot $x_h\in[0,L]$ is where $f(x)\propto|x-x_h|^{\eta}$ with $\eta\ge1$, thus the time $\int^{x_h}\frac{dx}{f(x)}$ for particles to reach $x_h$ diverges, and heat (entropy) is trapped at $x_h$. $S_A(x,t)$ from tight-binding calculations is eventually upper bounded at large $t$, as the spatial UV cutoff (lattice constant) around the hot spots prevents the time divergence.

-\cref{fig3}(b)-(d) shows the tEH ($L_1,L_2>0$), SRD and rainbow quenches which have generic boundary effect.
-They have $\partial_x S_A(x,t)$ discontinuities (from the Jacobian $\frac{\partial x_{\pm}}{\partial x}$ in \cref{entanglement entropy final}) at the vertical dashed line positions $b_+=g^{-1}(y_L+t)$ and $b_-=g^{-1}(y_R-t)$.
+Figs.\ \ref{fig3}(b)-(d) show the tEH ($L_1,L_2>0$), SRD and rainbow quenches which have generic boundary effect.
+They have $\partial_x S_A(x,t)$ discontinuities (from the Jacobian $\frac{\partial x_{\pm}}{\partial x}$ in \cref{entanglement entropy final}) at the vertical dashed line positions $b_+=g^{-1}(y_L+t)$ and $b_-=g^{-1}(y_R-t)$ (recall $y_L=g(0)$, $y_R=g(L)$).
 This is because $x=b_\pm$ is where $x_\pm$ hits the physical boundary, and $n_\pm$ changes by $1$.
 Therefore, the discontinuities at $b_\pm$ can be viewed as the shock fronts from boundary reflections.
 For SRD (\cref{fig3}(c)), the CFT formula shows divergent discontinuities.
-While tight-binding results cannot diverge due to spatial UV cutoff, they approach the CFT formula as $L\rightarrow\infty$.
-For simple boundary effect (EH in \cref{fig3}(a), M\"obius and SSD in SI \cite{suppl} Fig.\ S2), $S_A(x,t)$ is analytical without discontinuities at any $x\in(0,L)$.
+While tight-binding results cannot diverge due to finite Hilbert space, they approach the CFT formula as $L\rightarrow\infty$ (SM \cite{suppl} Sec.
+VII).
+For simple boundary effect (EH in \cref{fig3}(a), M\"obius and SSD in SM \cite{suppl} Fig.\ S2), $S_A(x,t)$ is analytical without discontinuities at any $x\in(0,L)$.

-\emph{Discussion.} Our method solves both simple and generic boundary effects of CFT quenches with OBC, which correspond to simple and complicated Euclidean path-integral spacetime geometries, respectively.
-The ancillary mirror PBC picture we developed implies that, the previous solution for CFT quenches with PBC \cite{Moosavi_2021} also corresponds to simple Euclidean path-integral spacetime geometries, which we prove in SI \cite{suppl} Sec.\ V. Although we only derived entanglement entropy (\cref{entanglement entropy final}) for generic OBC quenches, our method easily generalizes to any local quantities calculable as one-point functions.
-Our method allows studies of generic quench problems in quantum simulators such as Rydberg atom arrays \cite{Fendley_2004, PhysRevA.86.041601, bernien2017, Keesling_2019, rader2019floating, Slagle_2021}, which can be tuned to conformal critical points.
-Moreover, an intriguing future question is to extend our method to generic time-dependent problems, such as moving mirror and Floquet dynamics problems \cite{ Lapierre_2020a, Lapierre_2020b, Lapierre_2021,Fan_2020,Akal_2022,wen2018floquet,Martin_2019}.
+\emph{Discussion.} Our method solves both simple and generic boundary effects of CFT quenches with boundaries, which correspond to simple and complicated Euclidean path-integral spacetime geometries, respectively.
+The ancillary mirror PBC picture we developed implies that, the previous solution for CFT quenches with PBC \cite{Moosavi_2021} also corresponds to simple Euclidean path-integral spacetime geometries, which we prove in SM \cite{suppl} Sec.\ V. Besides entanglement entropy, \cref{Ox-generic} can be used to calculate any local quantities for generic quenches. $k$-point functions are also in-principle calculable but just complicated \cite{Calabrese_tonni_2009}.